Pickup (music technology): Magnetic pickups

+The pickup plays a big role in how the guitar sounds, and different guitars often use unique pickups to create their own signature tone.
+Guitar companies use this as a key feature to attract buyers.

 Construction

-Pickups have magnetic polepieces (one or two for each string, with the notable exceptions of rail and lipstick tube pickups), approximately centered on each string.
-(The standard pickups on the Fender Jazz Bass and Precision Bass have two polepieces per string, to either side of each string.)
+Pickups have magnetic polepieces, typically one or two for each string, with the notable exceptions of rail and lipstick tube pickups.
+Single polepieces are approximately centered on each string whereas dual polepieces such as the standard pickups on the Fender Jazz Bass and Precision Bass sit either side of each string.

 On most guitars, the strings are not fully parallel: they converge at the nut and diverge at the bridge.
 Thus, bridge, neck and middle pickups usually have different polepiece spacings on the same guitar.

 There are several standards on pickup sizes and string spacing between the poles.
 Spacing is measured either as a distance between 1st to 6th polepieces' centers (this is also called "E-to-E" spacing), or as a distance between adjacent polepieces' centers.

 Output

 Some high-output pickups employ very strong magnets, thus creating more flux and thereby more output.
 This can be detrimental to the final sound because the magnet's pull on the strings (called string capture) can cause problems with intonation as well as damp the strings and reduce sustain.

 Other high-output pickups have more turns of wire to increase the voltage generated by the string's movement.
 However, this also increases the pickup's output resistance and impedance, which can affect high frequencies if the pickup is not isolated by a buffer amplifier or a DI unit.